Thursday, 10 January 2019

 11. ய்தார் செய்த பாவங்கொள்வான்.

-As per the inscription this Pannapeswarar Temple was built by a small Chieftain Pannapai under the Rashtrakuta King Kannaradevan’s ( Krishna-III) 26th year rule.
+As per the inscription this Pannapeswarar Temple was built by a small Chieftain Pannapai under the Rashtrakuta King Kannaradevan’s ( Krishna-III) 26th-year rule.
 This temple is on the “Soothadu paarai” at Bangala Nadu in Paduvur Kottam.
 The Village Velurpadi was gifted to this Temple.
-It was told that Present Vellore is that one mentioned in the inscription.
-But Some experts of the opinion that the present Velapadi at the base of the Hill, may be mentioned as Velurpadi and not the present Vellore.
+It was told that Present Vellore is the one mentioned in the inscription.
+Some experts believe that the present Velapadi at the base of the Hill may be mentioned as Velurpadi and not the present Vellore.

 PRESENT STATUS

 Since this inscription is inscribed on the rock, it survived, but the fate of the temple is not known.
-Old structures of the temple like pillar and stone fragments are strewn around the top of the hill.
-Whether these fragments belongs to the temple is also not known.
+Old structures of the temple like pillars and stone fragments are strewn around the top of the hill.
+Whether these fragments belong to the temple is also not known.
 Near to the inscription there is a Temple called Sri Kalki Bhagavathy Temple.
-In front of Amman there is a Rishabam.
+In front of Amman, there is a Rishabam.
 The rishabam seems to be unique and beautiful.
-The Rishabam is like molded from a metal.
-Looking at the design on the rishabam, it is awesome and may belongs to the old temple.
+The Rishabam is molded from a metal.
+Looking at the design of the Rishabam, it is awesome and may belong to the old temple.

 Rashtrakuta king Kannaradevan's ( Krishna-III) 10th Century inscription

-Kalki Bhagavathy Sannadhi- Is this is the original Shiva Temple, where the rishabam in front
+Kalki Bhagavathy Sannadhi - This is the original Shiva Temple, where the Rishabam in front

 A Vinayagar bas-relief on the left side of the inscription

-Sri Kalki Bhagavathy temple in front is the rishabam ( This may be a Shiva Temple during Rashtrakuta period )
+Sri Kalki Bhagavathy temple in front is the Rishabam ( This may be a Shiva Temple during the Rashtrakuta period )

 ---OM SHIVAYA NAMA---